fazland/FazlandElasticaBundle/Resources/doc/types.md

 ### Turning on the persistence backend logger in production

-FOSElasticaBundle will turn of your persistence backend's logging configuration by default when Symfony2 is not in debug mode.
-You can force FOSElasticaBundle to always disable logging by setting debug_logging to false, to leave logging alone by setting it to true, or leave it set to its default value which will mirror %kernel.debug%.
+FazlandElasticaBundle will turn of your persistence backend's logging configuration by default when Symfony2 is not in debug mode.
+You can force FazlandElasticaBundle to always disable logging by setting debug_logging to false, to leave logging alone by setting it to true, or leave it set to its default value which will mirror %kernel.debug%.